code-carol/typescript/README.md

 The `tsconfig.json` file is always placed in the root of your project and you can customise what rules you want the TypeScript compiler to enforce.

-Create the file with `tsc --init` command.
+- Create the file with `tsc --init` command.
+- Default config `npm run tsc -- --init` command.
+- Once TypeScript is running in watch mode, the type-checking output will automatically update as we save changes to TypeScript files. `npm run tsc -- --watch`

 ```
 {